Skip to main content

 Joseph Hwang

-However, the court's decision does not mean that Min's other directors of ADOR are affected by this order.
-This decision only applies to Min, not her directors, who have no rights to retain their positions contracted with any shareholders of ADOR.
+However, the court’s decision does not mean that Min’s other ADOR directors are affected by this order.
+This decision only applies to Min, not her directors, who have no rights to retain their positions contracted with ADOR shareholders.

-Min stands for the obstacles to the management rights of ADOR and the new directors who are represented by HYBE the largest shareholder will try to control and conduct supervision by the board of directors of ADOR.
+Min stands for obstacles to ADOR’s management rights.
+The new directors, represented by HYBE, the largest shareholder, will try to control and supervise the ADOR board of directors.

-After all, HYBE's stance should be concentrated on proving that Min's betrayal admitted by the court's decision illegally violated the criminal law as an occupational breach of trust in a criminal lawsuit.
+After all, HYBE’s stance should be on proving that Min’s betrayal, admitted by the court’s decision, illegally violated criminal law as an occupational breach of trust in a criminal lawsuit.

 Well, this is just the beginning.